Edinburgh’s Hogmanay 2025 – Things To Do With Children

 3. New Years Eve Midnight Fireworks

-Although the evening Hogmanay street party is perfect for adults with Pulp headlining the concert at Princess Street Gardens, its not recommended for children as its really busy.
+Although the evening Hogmanay street party is perfect for adults with major bands headlining the concert at Princess Street Gardens, its not recommended for children as its really busy.

 TIP – For families wanting to take part in the midnight celebrations and to get a great view of the fantastic fireworks take a trip up Calton Hill or Arthur Seat.
 Both offer tremendous views of the castle, the city and the fireworks.